zalando/postgres-operator/docs/reference/cluster_manifest.md

   configured (so you can override the operator configuration).
 Optional.

 * **enableConnectionPooler**
-  Tells the operator to create a connection pooler with a database.
+  Tells the operator to create a connection pooler with a database for the master service.
 If this field is true, a connection pooler deployment will be created even if `connectionPooler` section is empty.
+Optional, not set by default.

+* **enableReplicaConnectionPooler**
+  Tells the operator to create a connection pooler with a database for the replica service.
+If this field is true, a connection pooler deployment for replica will be created even if `connectionPooler` section is empty.
 Optional, not set by default.

 * **enableLogicalBackup**
   Determines if the logical backup of this cluster should be taken and uploaded